birb52/simple-web-notepad/README.md

 ## What is it?
 Simple Web Notepad is a lightweight text editor that works entirely in your web browser.
 It's perfect for taking quick notes, writing drafts, or editing text files without installing any software.

-## Key Features
+## Features
-✏️ Simple editing - Just type and go
+- Simple editing - Just type and go

-💾 Auto-saves - Your work is saved automatically
+- Auto-saves - Your work is saved automatically

-🎨 Customizable - Change fonts, colors, and themes
+- Customizable - Change fonts, colors, and themes

-📁 File support - Open and save text files
+- File support - Open and save text files

-🔄 Persistent - Content stays between browser sessions
+- Persistent - Content stays between browser sessions

-📱 Responsive - Works on desktop and mobile
+- Responsive - Works on desktop and mobile

 How to Use
 - Open index.html in any modern browser